 The New Apostolic Reformation is purportedly working to bring the kingdom of God to earth.
 It is also responsible for a large proportion of the church growth in Africa, Asia, and Latin America.
 It has even infiltrated denominations, with the Assemblies of God in Australia being a prime example.
 In summary, the mission of various "apostolic networks" extends far beyond the preaching of the gospel and making disciples.
-Succinctly stated, the purpose of this essay is to address the claim that our Lord Jesus Christ instituted a five-fold ministry (i.e. neo-charismatic belief that all five offices mentioned in Ephesians 4:11-15 remain operative in contemporary Christianity).
+Succinctly stated, it is claimed that Jesus Christ instituted a "five-fold ministry," which is a neo-charismatic belief that all five offices mentioned in Ephesians 4:11-15 remain operative in contemporary Christianity.

 When considering the verses from Ephesians, it is important to note that the Apostle Paul wrote in the past tense.
 This is a reference to the apostles and prophets who were alive during the first century.
 The passage of Scripture being discussed is not suggesting a continuation of the two offices.
 In other words, it is not saying that God is giving or will assign apostles and prophets.
 They were a part of the church's foundation, with Christ being the chief cornerstone (Ephesians 2:20; 3:5).
 Christ completed His propitiatory work.
 The apostles and prophets delivered to us divine revelation.
 Moreover, Scripture speaks of the performance of miracles in the past tense (2 Corinthians 12:12; Hebrews 2:3-4).
 The apostles and prophets are still edifying believers through their writings, which are self-sufficient (2 Timothy 3:15-17).
 God has now spoken to believers through Jesus Christ (Hebrews 1:1-2).
 The faith has "once for all" been given to the saints (Jude 3).
 Cults throughout history have made identical claims of receiving revelation from God.